ashu-7683/Credit_Card_Fraud_Detection/README.md

 ## Note

 This notebook was developed in a Windows environment with a Unix-like shell (like Git Bash).
-The shell commands (like `mv`, `chmod`) are for Unix.
-If you are on Windows without a Unix-like shell, you may need to adjust the shell commands.